katepatch/Ferris-Wheel/README.md

 ## Questions

-For questions regarding this project or any others I can be reached at:<br>
+For questions regarding this project or any others I can be reached at:</br>
 Github: [katepatch](https://github.com/katepatch)</br>
 Email: kate.epatch@gmail.com